awkwardengineer/time-blocker/3-project-plans/041-refactoring.md

 - [ ] Both modals use it
 - [ ] Tests still pass
 - [ ] Modal positioning unchanged

+**Why Postponed (ELI5):**
+Modal positioning logic may change significantly when we add styling later.
+Different modals might need different positioning strategies, offsets, or placement options based on the final design.
+If we extract this utility now, we'd likely need to refactor it again after styling is complete.
+It's better to wait until the styling is finalized before extracting shared positioning logic.

 ---